njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ![png]({{ site.baseurl }}/assets/osm_predict_economic_indicators_files/output_22_0.png)

-This was expected to see correlation in this, but nevertheless interesting to see the most correlated amenities with population.
+This was expected to see a correlation in this, but nevertheless interesting to see the most correlated amenities with the population.
 Next, we will take a look at the other indicators and how they correlate with each amenity

 ```python